m3talsmith/Phoenix-Open-Source-Marathon/README.md

 ### How do I register?
 How does this work?

-Developers may request entry by submitting an issue to this Github repo or by contacting me, Rick Carlino personally.
+Developers may request entry by submitting an issue to this Github repo or by contacting me, Rick Carlino, personally.

-When submitting a request for participation, please provide basic information about yourself, a link to the Github repo you would like to enter in the marathon.
+When submitting a request for participation, please provide basic information about yourself and a link to the Github repo you would like to enter in the marathon.

-On August 23rd, participants will be placed into a random order* and their respective repositories will be showcased.
+On **August 23rd**, participants will be placed into a random order and their respective repositories will be showcased.

-On August 26th, all participants will participate by providing 7 continuous days of pull requests to the respective participant's repository in the order that it was selected.
+On **August 26th**, all participants will participate by providing 7 continuous days of pull requests to the respective participant's repository in the order that it was selected.

 ### What are the rules?
 All of these rules are up for discussion.
 Please submit a pull request if you would like to change the rules.